- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 Kitchen Stewardship® has always been about the balance — between budget and time, your family’s nutrition and the environment, and your general sanity.
 Let’s seek balance in this too, by using strategies that we can control, that don’t cost too much, and that are safe, and by trying to ignore those media pieces that are just trying to overwhelm us with negativity.

-And pandemic or no pandemic, it’s our responsibility to nourish our bodies and give our immune systems the best fuel possible — so these products and practices are ALWAYS applicable.
+It’s our responsibility to nourish our bodies and give our immune systems the best fuel possible — so these products and practices are ALWAYS applicable.

 Xlear Nasal Spray